 Deciding to love someone means saying yes, and then believing in the yes – saying yes to “bringing the necessary joy into the relationship to make it work for me!”
 Second-guessing the decision to love someone – keeping one foot in the door and one foot out – unmakes the decision and blocks its success.
 That’s how agreements are broken before they go the distance to become commitments.
 Commitment says, “I’m in 100%, and I’ll support this love with my whole being.”
 And through safeguarding our choice, we gain a strength and confidence that can withstand anything.

 Ron arrived in my life like a knight in shining armor from a foreign land.
 He managed to hack his way through the hundred-year-old forest that had grown up around my single parent heart.
-And he even managed to get inside the force field that my sons and I had built over seven years, living alone together.
+And he even managed to get inside the force field that my three sons and I had built over seven years, living alone together.

 Come follow me on Instagram!